YBHwang/clova-developer-guide/en-KR/DevConsole/Guides/CEK/Register_Extension.md

     <ol>
       <li><strong>{{ book.DevConsole.cek_id }}</strong>: Unique ID of the extension.
 Use the reverse domain name notation for the ID (e.g. com.example.extension.pizzabot).</li>
       <li><strong>{{ book.DevConsole.cek_name }}</strong>: Name of the extension.
 The name will be shown later on the Clova Skill Store.</li>
       <li><strong>{{ book.DevConsole.cek_invocation_name }}</strong>: Name of the extension that can be used by users to call the extension.
+You can register at least one and up to three {{ book.DevConsole.cek_invocation_name }}.
 The name can be a general name of an owned service, company, or organization, but it is more preferable to use a concise and unique name to increase user convenience.
 A universal word, or names of another company or its service, cannot be used.
 The <strong>{{ book.DevConsole.cek_invocation_name }}</strong> will be evaluated during the extension review process.</li>
       <li><strong>{{ book.DevConsole.cek_provider }}</strong>: Enter the name or alias of the extension manufacturer (company or individual).
 This will be reviewed in the extension approval process and will be shown later in the skill store.</li>
     </ol>
   </li>
   <li>If the extension uses the <a href="/CIC/References/CICInterface/AudioPlayer.html">AudioPlayer</a> directive, select <strong>{{ book.DevConsole.cek_yes }}</strong> from the <strong>{{ book.DevConsole.cek_audioplayer }}</strong> item.
 The extension uses the directive messages when it provides a music streaming service.</li>
   <li>Enter an email address for contact in the <strong>{{ book.DevConsole.cek_email }}</strong> item.</li>
-  <li>Enter the {{ book.OrientedService }} account for testing the extension under development in the <strong>{{ book.DevConsole.cek_tester }}</strong> item.
+  <li>Enter the {{ book.ServiceEnv.OrientedService }} account for testing the extension under development in the <strong>{{ book.DevConsole.cek_tester }}</strong> item.
 You do not need to enter the account information when registering the extension, but can enter it in this field when <a href="/DevConsole/Guides/CEK/Test_Extension.html">testing the extension</a> later on.</li>
-  <li>After filling out the basic extension information, click the<strong>{{ book.DevConsole.cek_create }}</strong> button.</li>
+  <li>After filling out the basic extension information, click <strong>{{ book.DevConsole.cek_create }}</strong>.</li>
 </ol>

 Once you complete entering the basic extension information, you will be directed to the screen to edit this information.
-From this point, you can click the **{{ book.DevConsole.cek_save }}** button at the bottom of the page anytime to save the changed details.
+From this point, you can click **{{ book.DevConsole.cek_save }}** at the bottom of the page anytime to save the changed details.
 You can also find the list of registered extensions in the CEK menu as shown below.

 ![](/DevConsole/Resources/Images/DevConsole-Extension_List_After_Creation.png)